-■ The electrons and muons produce Cerenkov light in the water with characteristic rings that can be used to identify muons and electrons.

-- The light detected by the photomultipliers can also be used to determine the neutrino trajectory and energy. - A sample of 2700 v{μ} events were used to compare the expected distributions with the measured distribution.
+- The neutrinos interact with neutrons in the water: - The electrons and muons produce Cerenkov light in the water with characteristic rings that can be used to identify muons and electrons. - The light detected by the photomultipliers can also be used to determine the neutrino trajectory and energy. - A sample of 2700 v_μ events were used to compare the expected distributions with the measured distribution.